 Sometimes these trees can be hard to come by as a lot of them get shipped to the island from the mainland.
-Though most orders are placed with plenty of time for everyone to share in this holiday tradition.
+Most orders are placed with plenty of time for everyone to share in this holiday tradition.

 There are a few options for Christmas tree farms in Hawaii if islanders would rather participate in picking their own tree and taking it home.
 This makes the experience more personal for their families.

-Those of us who are used to mainland US or European dinners during the Christmas holidays may be intrigued by the foods that people in Hawaii eat for Hawaiian Christmas dinner.
+Those of us who are used to mainland US or European dinners during the Christmas holidays may be intrigued by the foods that people in Hawaii eat for Hawaiian Christmas dinners.

 This is complemented by several other Hawaii Christmas food dishes such as poke, lomi lomi salmon, and classic poi.
 Poi is made by mashing up taro roots and letting them ferment.